bpradipt/container-benchmarks/README.md

 Some benchmarks needs to be either triggered from an external system or requires an associated program to be running on an external system Those are kept in the external folder

+#Instructions for Running the benchmarks

+1. Setup the system

+./host_setup.sh
+./container_setup.sh

+2. Run the container benchmarks

+./container_run.sh
+This will run all the container benchmarks

+./external/apachebench.sh <container-IP:port>
+This will run apachebench against the container

+3. Run the host benchmarks

+./host_benchmark_setup.sh
+./host_benchmark_run.sh